Chas McCormick Player Props: Astros vs. Mets

 Chas McCormick At The Plate

-- McCormick is hitting .252 with eight doubles, six home runs and 12 walks.
+- McCormick has eight doubles, six home runs and 12 walks while batting .246.

-- McCormick enters this game on a four-game hitting streak.
-During his last outings, he's hitting .304 with one homer.

-- McCormick has had at least one RBI in 30.6% of his games this season (11 of 36), with two or more RBI six times (16.7%).
-He has also accounted for three or more of his team's runs in one contest.
+- McCormick has an RBI in 11 of 37 games this year, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.